elephantscale/es-training-new/kafka/slides/Kafka-Admin.md

 ## Topic Configuration

- * Specified when topic is created by ‘kafka-topics.sh’.Can be altered later.
+ * Specified when topic is created by 'kafka-topics.sh'.Can be altered later.

  * Num_partitions: (default 1)
      - Partitions will spread across brokers
      - More partitions -> more scalability
      - Partition count can be increased later, but  can NOT be decreased!

  * Log.retention.ms: (default one week)
      - How long to keep a message

  * Log.retention.bytes
      - Set max size of messages per partition
      - If topic has 10 partitions and log retention size is set 1G, overall topic can have 10G total

 Notes: